Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.29.md

 - [ ] Change logo on docs → to do this we need a `torchcell_sphinx_theme`. → cloned, changed all `pyg_spinx_theme` to `torchcell_sphinx_theme`, pushed, trying rebuild.
 - [ ] Remove software update on image entry point
 - [ ] dataset registry not working again because circular import

+## 2024.07.17

+- [x] [[torchcell.datamodels.schema]] updated so we can add data more modularity.
+This comes down to decoding experiment and experiment reference. → [[2024.07.17 - How we Type|dendron://torchcell/torchcell.datamodels.schema#20240717---how-we-type]]
+- [x] Adjust schema for interaction data. [[torchcell.datamodels.schema]]
+- [x] Adjust `biocypher/config/torchcell_schema_config.yaml` for interaction data → no changed needed since everything is contained in experiment.
+- [x] Since we query datasets we want to have `dataset.name` as property of experiment.
+Added to [[torchcell.dataset.experiment_dataset]] → added `dataset_name` to `torchcell/biocypher/config/torchcell_schema_config.yaml`
+- [x] Check [[torchcell.knowledge_graphs.minimal_kg]] works → had to refactor a bit since not all find replace previously worked... had limited search scope on first refactor.
+- [x] Check [[torchcell.knowledge_graphs.minimal_kg]] with docker to see if we bad entries on import. → had to fix `neo4j.conf` read only default setting updated so we can write to db.
+- [x] Add `SmfKuzmin2018` dataset for interactions
+- [x] Add `DmfKuzmin2018` dataset for interactions
+- [x] Add `DmfCostanzo2016` dataset for interactions

+## 2024.07.16

+- [x] Adjust schema adding in `dataset_name` nodes. → We want to add to experiment data.
+This is for back tracing.
+- [x] Experiment can be linked to a study - We want to query the exact dataset used in this study.
+Added to yaml and can worry about later when we handle mechanistic aware case study.

 ## 2024.07.15